 - Free domain for the first year

 The best part is that all the plans are available for introductory prices, making them very affordable.
-One way to make the most out of this introductory offer is to buy a plan for the maximum possible years.
-Selecting the Baby plan over the Hatchling plan would be wise because the Hatchling plan offers just 1 site support while the Baby plan supports unlimited sites.
+One way to make the most out of this introductory offer is to buy a plan for the maximum number of possible years.
+Selecting the Baby plan over the Hatchling plan would be wise because the Hatchling plan offers just one site support while the Baby plan supports unlimited sites.

 Server Response Time

-Another important aspect to check is the load handling capacity of the service, which means the service's ability to handle high traffic.
-I tested the load handling ability of my HostGator site by sending 500 and 1000 concurrent traffic to the site.
+I tested the load handling ability of my HostGator site by sending 500 concurrent traffic to the site.

 Core Web Vitals

-User experience has become an important factor for ranking these days.
-Before a site can deliver the best user experience to its visitors, it is important to find a hosting service with decent Core Web Vitals.
+User experience has become an essential factor for ranking these days.
+Before a site can deliver the best user experience to its visitors, it is necessary to find a hosting service with decent Core Web Vitals.

 HostGator is one of those hosting companies with the most affordable pricing, and customers can start for as low as $2.75 per month.
 However, the service comes with comparatively more resources than other hosting services for the same price range.